NewDark90/privacy-coins-2021/post/tech-overview.md

 *Pros*:

-- Can be implemented with privacy on by default
+- Can be implemented with "privacy on" by default
 - Anonymity increases as time passes as outputs become the new inputs of new mixes
 - Hides transaction amounts when implemented with RingCT (or bulletproofs)
 - Well researched cryptography